Remote Work Trends

 Ivy LED Desk Lamp with USB Port | $23.95

-I added a desk lamp as a nice to have only because oftentimes I find myself at my desk later in the evening and would really prefer not to turn on all my larger lamps to light up my workspace.
+I added a desk lamp as a nice to have only because oftentimes I find myself at my desk later in the evening and would really prefer not to turn on all my larger lamps (or my LED floor lamp) to light up my workspace.
 I like this one because it’s cheap and has a usb charger for my phone.
-There are plenty of other lamps on the market for roughly the same price if this style isn’t your cup of tea.
+There are plenty of other lamps and reading lamps on the market for roughly the same price if this style isn’t your cup of tea.

 5. Computer Glasses